knol3j/hashnhedge/site/content/posts/2025/08/ai-trading-bots-losing-billions.md

 ## The Bottom Line

-The future of trading isn't artificial intelligence replacing human intelligence—it's artificial intelligence failing to understand that markets are fundamentally about human intelligence, human emotion, and human stupidity.
+The future of trading isn't artificial intelligence replacing human intelligence--it's artificial intelligence failing to understand that markets are fundamentally about human intelligence, human emotion, and human stupidity.

 The machines can calculate faster than we can think, but they still can't figure out why we do what we do.